Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Numerical Evaluation of the -Voxel Schl o gl Model Switching Rate

 The formalism of the preceding sections has laid out a controllable approximation to extract rates between metastable states of RDMEs.
 Numerical experiments are necessary to evaluate whether that formalism can be practically useful.
 We set out to demonstrate that utility by computing the transition rates between high-occupancy and low-occupancy states of a $L$-voxel Schl\"{o}gl model as a function of $L$.
-The model is parameterized by the four stochastic rate coefficients discussed in Sec.~\ref{sect:EstRate}: $c_1 = 2.676, c_2 = 0.040, c_3 = 108.102,$ and $c_4 = 37.881$, chosen so the $L=1$ Schl\"{o}gl model will exhibit the bistablity reflected in Fig.~\ref{fig:ER}.
-With those chosen rates, $\mathcal{A}$ and $\mathcal{B}$ are identified by choosing $n_a = 15$ and $n_b = 25$, and the dynamics lends itself to a finite maximum-occupancy truncation of $M = 85$.
-By linking multiple voxels together in a 1D chain with a diffusive hopping rate $d = 8.2207$, it becomes rarer to switch between the two metastable states than it would be with a single isolated voxel.
-With multiple voxels, a switching event must flip the state of each voxel, and diffusion from a neighbor can stabilize the original state of each voxel.
-Increasing $L$ thus gives a way to systematically probe rarer transition rates.
+The model is parameterized by the four stochastic rate coefficients discussed in Sec.~\ref{sect:EstRate}.
+We sought rate coefficients that fall in a bistable regime, with sharp peaks of steady-state probability falling in high- and low-occupancy states.
+Since the dynamics would need to be truncated at some maximum occupancy $M$, we furthermore wanted to limit how many molecules would naturally accrue in the high-occupancy state.
+By scanning parameters with the $L = 1$ Schl\"{o}gl model, we found parameters ($\tilde c_1 = 2.676, \tilde c_2 = 0.040, \tilde c_3 = 108.102,$ and $\tilde c_4 = 37.881$) compatable with an $M = 85$ truncation and with a sharp bistability between $\mA$ and $\mB$ regions defined by the thresholds $\lambda^*_{A} = 15$ and $\lambda^*_{B} = 25$.
+By linking multiple voxels together in a 1D chain with a diffusive hopping rate $d$, it becomes rarer to switch between the two metastable states than it would be with a single isolated voxel.
+With multiple voxels, a switching event must flip the state of each voxel, and diffusion between neighboring voxels works to stabilize neighbors in identical high- or low-occupancy states.
+Due to that diffusive coupling between neighbors, the $L$-voxel Schl\"{o}gl model's $\mA$ to $\mB$ transition is characterized by a correlated flip of all voxels, and the rarity of that correlated event depends on $L$, the number of correlated voxels.
+It is therefore straightforward for us to push the rate-calculation methodologies into challenging regimes; $k_{\mB \mA}$ can be decreased by growing $L$.